An Interdisciplinary Project

 Phenomenology

-Phenomenology, the philosophical study of lived, embodied experience, provides the epistemological ground for this entire inquiry.
 Maurice Merleau-Ponty’s (1945) insistence that the body is the subject we are rather than an object we possess shapes how I understand the thirty days in Loreto: as living through rather than observing from a distance, through, as being present to a world that registered in the skin and the breath and the pace of walking.
-Max van Manen’s (1990) work on hermeneutic phenomenology as a research methodology provided the methodological bridge between phenomenological philosophy and educational inquiry, offering a language for the kind of attentive, reflective description that this project practises.
+Max van Manen’s (1990) work on hermeneutic phenomenology as a research methodology provided the methodological bridge between phenomenological philosophy and educational inquiry, offering a language for the kind of attentive, reflective description practised by this project.
 Phenomenology gave me permission to slow down, to stay in experience rather than rush to explain it, and to treat the texture of a thirty-day life by the sea as scholarship in its own right.

 Arts-Based Inquiry

 Arts-based inquiry is the methodological home of this project.
 Scholarly Personal Narrative (Nash, 2004), the primary methodology I use, holds storytelling as rigorous research and the researcher’s voice as the primary analytical instrument.
-Alongside written narrative, I worked with photography, painting, drawing, and bilingual writing as research instruments, each one capable of holding a register of meaning that prose alone was unable to reach (Leavy, 2015).
+Alongside the written narrative, I used photography, painting, drawing, and bilingual writing as research instruments, each capable of holding a register of meaning that prose alone could not reach (Leavy, 2015).
 Arts-based inquiry gave me permission to bring the whole body to the work, to let the image and the poem carry what the argument was unable to hold, and to treat thirty days of living by the sea as a legitimate form of scholarly inquiry.

 How These Fields Come Together

 What these fields share is a refusal to separate the personal from the structural, the body from the system, the individual story from the political conditions that shaped it.
 Sociology names the forces.
 Human rights insist they have consequences.
 Organizational behaviour and Human Resource Management trace how those forces operate within institutions and affect the people who work in them.
 Trauma studies and somatic scholarship document what the body holds.
-Feminist epistemology insists that the person who lived it is qualified to say what it was.
 Communications asks how that story gets told, in what voice, and to whom.
 Geography asks why this place, and what the land and water do to the body and the inquiry.
-Critical pedagogy names the conditions of academic labour that made recovery necessary.
+Critical pedagogy names the conditions of academic labour that necessitated recovery.
 Phenomenology asks what it is to live through something slowly and attentively.
 Arts-based inquiry finds the forms that can hold it all.

 This project belongs to all of these fields.
 It was built in the space where they overlap, in the place where I could say: the body is the evidence, the sea was the methodology, and the story is the scholarship.